Advertisement

 Fever

 A fever is often the body's natural response to an infection or illness.
-Viral and bacterial infections, like the flu or strep throat, as well as some medications and autoimmune diseases, can cause a spike in body temperature.
+Viral and bacterial infections, like the flu or strep throat, as well as some medications and autoimmune diseases (when the immune system mistakenly attacks your own cells), can cause an increase in body temperature.

-Fevers rarely point to cancer, but they're common among cancer patients, especially if the disease impacts the immune system.
-Leukemia and lymphoma are two types of cancer that often result in a fever, but experts don’t know exactly why these and other cancers cause a rise in temperature.
-One theory: Cancer cells trigger the immune system to react in this way.
-Your body might also be struggling to fight infection.
+Fevers rarely point to cancer, but they're common among people with cancer, especially if the disease affects the immune system.
+Leukemia (which affects the blood and bone marrow) and lymphoma (which affects white blood cells in the immune system) are two types of cancer that often result in a fever, but experts don’t know exactly why these and other cancers cause a rise in temperature.
+One explanation is that cancer cells trigger the immune system to react in this way.
+People with these types of cancers also get frequent infections, which can also cause fever.

-Fevers may come and go over several days or weeks and can also cause night sweats.
-If you have recurrent fevers or frequent infections accompanied by fatigue and weight loss, see your HCP.
-These may be signs of serious illness.
+Fevers may come and go over several days or weeks and can also cause night sweats (sweating heavily during sleep).
+If you have fevers that come and go or frequent infections along with fatigue and weight loss, see your HCP.

 man on his couch coughing